Cyclone Drena: Meteorological history

-Continuing to move south-eastwards, the storm moved back into the South Pacific basin during January 6, where it started to weaken as wind shear ahead of the trough of low pressure increased.
-The system subsequently brushed the west coast of New Caledonia, as a Category 3 severe tropical cyclone between January 7–8.
+Continuing to move south-eastwards, the storm moved back into the South Pacific basin during 6 January, where it started to weaken as wind shear ahead of the trough of low pressure increased.
+The system subsequently brushed the west coast of New Caledonia, as a Category 3 severe tropical cyclone between 7 and 8 January.
 As the system brushed New Caledonia, a trough of low pressure moved into the Tasman Sea, which caused north-northwesterly winds over the system to strengthen and shear the storm's upper level cloud mass towards the southeast.
 These north-northwesterly winds also caused the system to accelerate southeastwards, towards the cooler waters surrounding Norfolk Island.
-Drena started to transition into an extra-tropical cyclone by 06:00 on January 8, before it started to significantly weaken during that day with the systems structure becoming asymmetrical.
-The system subsequently passed over Norfolk Island as a Category 2 tropical cyclone at around 06:15 UTC on January 9, before it was declared to be an extratropical cyclone by New Zealand's MetService later that day.
-However, the JTWC continued issuing warnings on Drena as a tropical cyclone, until late on January 10 when they declared it to be an extratropical cyclone.
-The system subsequently crossed New Zealand's North Island near Wanganui, before its centre reformed off the coast of Hawke's Bay during January 11.
-It then became unclear where Drena's remnants went, but a low was observed to the east of Canterbury which moved away from the South Island slowly during January 12.
-The systems remnants were then last noted by MetService during January 13, while they were located around 1500 km to the southeast of Wellington, New Zealand.
+Drena started to transition into an extra-tropical cyclone by 06:00 on 8 January, before it started to significantly weaken during that day with the systems structure becoming asymmetrical.
+The system subsequently passed over Norfolk Island as a Category 2 tropical cyclone at around 06:15 UTC on 9 January, before it was declared to be an extratropical cyclone by New Zealand's MetService later that day.
+However, the JTWC continued issuing warnings on Drena as a tropical cyclone, until late on 10 January when they declared it to be an extratropical cyclone.
+The system subsequently crossed New Zealand's North Island near Wanganui, before its centre reformed off the coast of Hawke's Bay during 11 January.
+It then became unclear where Drena's remnants went, but a low was observed to the east of Canterbury which moved away from the South Island slowly during 12 January.
+The systems remnants were then last noted by MetService during 13 January, while they were located around 1500 km to the southeast of Wellington, New Zealand.